 - Biannual Trips to Dance Conventions and Competitions

-Laura trained with the Joffrey Ballet and Pittsburgh Ballet Theater and danced with the Westchester Ballet.
-She studied dance and musical theater at the University of Arizona before moving to New York City where she apprenticed as a ballet instructor at Ballet Academy East, created her own cabaret show, and recorded an album of children’s lullabies.
+Laura took her first ballet class at the age of four with Miss Pam.
+During her most formative years, she studied with Miss Anna at the Allan Hancock College Youth Department.
+During high school, she spent each summer on the East Coast training with the Joffrey Ballet and Pittsburgh Ballet Theater.
+Upon graduating, she was awarded a scholarship and a position as a trainee with the Joffrey Ballet in New York City.
+While there, she also danced with the Westchester Ballet.
+Later, Laura studied dance and musical theater at the University of Arizona before returning to New York City where she apprenticed as a ballet instructor at Ballet Academy East, created her own cabaret show, danced, acted, and sang in numerous productions, and recorded an album of children’s lullabies.
 She has completed a workshop for dance instructors taught by Jillana, former Principle with the New York City Ballet, and attends annual dance conventions to stay current in the field of dance.
+Laura founded the Ferndale Dance Academy in 2003 and to this day, still loves her job.